Railroad apologizes for using bait truck to lure thieves

 Civil rights activists and local aldermen criticized the operation .
 Residents of the Englewood neighborhood filmed police arresting a man and accused officers of trying to entrap poor residents with the truck.
 Residents featured in the video, which went viral, said the truck was stocked with Nikes.

-The Cook County State’s Attorney’s Office says burglary charges have been dropped against three suspects.
+The Cook County State’s Attorney’s Office says burglary charges were dropped against three people.

 Most Read Business Stories